minio/docs/source/administration/object-management/object-lifecycle-management.rst

 .. todo: Diagram of MinIO Expiration

-Use :mc-cmd:`mc ilm add --expire-days` to expire objects after a specified number of calendar days.
+Use :mc-cmd:`mc ilm rule add --expire-days` to expire objects after a specified number of calendar days.

 For buckets with :ref:`replication <minio-bucket-replication>` configured, MinIO does not replicate objects deleted by a lifecycle management expiration rule.
 See :ref:`minio-replication-behavior-delete` for more information.